The Birds - Aristophanes - ebook

 Opis

-Pisfeter manages to convince The Birds that their mission is to rule the world.
+Pisfeter manages to convince the birds that their mission is to rule the world.
 According to his idea, the bird city of Tucekukuyshchyna is being built between heaven and earth; birds give wings to Pisfeter and Evelpid, Pisfeter becomes the ruler of the new city and puts into effect a plan whose goal is to take power from the Olympic gods.
-Birds intercept the smoke from the sacrifices that the gods feed on, persuade people to honor The Birds as new gods and promise them protection for this.
+Birds intercept the smoke from the sacrifices that the gods feed on, persuade people to honor the birds as new gods and promise them protection for this.

-Ebooka przeczytasz w aplikacjach Legimi na:
+Ebooka przeczytasz w aplikacjach Legimi lub dowolnej aplikacji obsługującej format:

 Liczba stron: 85